 How to File a Complaint

 If you have a complaint about service delivery at Dufferin County, you are encouraged to discuss the issue directly with a staff member.
-You may make a written complaint by completing the feedback form on the right hand side of this web page.
+You may make a written complaint by completing the feedback form available here.
 If you choose to include your contact information, a staff member will follow up with you within the next business day.

 To view our Customer Service policy, please click here.